ShreyaGupta90/Book-scrape/README.md

-bbn# Book Data Scraping Project 📚
+bn# Book Data Scraping Project 📚

 ## Overview
 This project involves extracting book data from the website *"Books to Scrape"* through web scraping.
 The dataset contains details such as book names, ratings, and prices.
 This information is gathered from 50 pages, with a total of 1000 books.